 Grape harvest begins.
 In October sample sweet chestnuts in Elos, with its quirky Chestnut Festival.
 Raki distilling hits its peak in November with raucous festivals all over, especially in mountain villages.

-One of the delights of travelling through Crete is coming across a family-run taverna where traditional local dishes are made from ancient recipes but with farm-fresh, home-grown produce, where the wild aromatic greens were picked in the mountains earlier that day, the oil and cheese is homemade, the tender lamb is from a local shepherd and the fish was caught by the owner.
+One of the delights of travelling through Crete is coming across a family-run taverna where traditional local dishes are made from ancient recipes using farm-fresh, homegrown produce; where the wild aromatic greens were picked in the mountains earlier that day; and where the oil and cheese are homemade, the tender lamb is from a local shepherd and the fish was caught by the owner.
 Really, that happens.

 - Street food Includes koulouria (fresh pretzel-style bread) and seasonal snacks such as roasted chestnuts or corn.

 - Food to go In a hurry but want a full meal?
-Tavernas with mayirefta (ready-cooked dishes) are the best bet.
+Tavernas with mayirefta (ready-cooked dishes such as mousaka) are the best bet.

 Dare to Try

 - Gardhoumia Stomach and offal wrapped in intestines.

 - Kokoretsi Heart, lung, sweetbreads, kidneys and other innards wrapped in lamb or goat intestine and spit-grilled over charcoal; eaten at Orthodox Easter.

 Leave room in your baggage for local treats (customs and quarantine rules permitting) such as olives and extra virgin olive oil from small, organic producers; aromatic Greek thyme honey; dried oregano, sage, mountain tea or camomile flowers; and dried barley rusks.
 A jar of fruit preserves or ‘spoon sweets’ make an easy dessert poured atop Greek yoghurt or ice cream.
 Check www.greek-recipe.com or these new and time-tested cookbooks if you want to replicate those feasts you had on the island.